We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Your breasts may be sore and uncomfortable as your milk supply regulates, so a soft and comfy nursing bra is a must.
 There are plenty of nursing bras with cups and underwires that feel more “normal” once you’re out and about, but a comfy sleep bra is the best for the early days, and for nighttime.

-This soft cotton bra from Kindred Bravely provides some support, is comfortable enough to sleep in, and easily pulls aside to breastfeed (no clips to mess with at 2 in the morning).
+This soft bamboo fabric bra from Kindred Bravely provides some support, is comfortable enough to sleep in, and easily pulls aside to breastfeed (no clips to mess with at 2 in the morning).

 Reduce Tumbler with Straw

 Staying well hydrated is an important way to boost your recovery and maintain your energy levels as you focus on your little one.
 It’s also crucial for maintaining a good milk supply.
 And if you are breastfeeding or chestfeeding, you will be thirsty all. the. time!